JetBrains/teamcity-documentation/topics/how-to.md

 ### Copied Server Checklist

 If you are creating a copy (as opposed to moving the server this way), it is important to go through the checklist below:
-* ensure the new server is configured to use another data directory and another database than the original server; check also "Artifact directories" setting on server's Global Settings;
+* ensure the new server is configured to use another Data Directory and another database than the original server; check also "Artifact directories" setting on server's Global Settings;
 * change server unique id by removing "uuid" attribute from XML of `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>\config\main-config.xml` file before the first start;
 * ensure the same license keys are not used on several servers ([more on licensing](#Licensing+issues));
 * update [Server URL](configuring-server-url.md) on __Administration__ | __Global Settings__ page to the actual URL of the server;